Royce & Associates LP Has $8.65 Million Stake in Taylor Morrison Home Co. (NYSE:TMHC)

 Royce & Associates LP boosted its position in shares of Taylor Morrison Home Co.
 (NYSE:TMHC – Get Rating) by 27.8% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 317,637 shares of the construction company’s stock after buying an additional 69,100 shares during the period.
 Royce & Associates LP’s holdings in Taylor Morrison Home were worth $8,646,000 at the end of the most recent quarter.

 Other large investors have also recently bought and sold shares of the company.
 Yousif Capital Management LLC acquired a new stake in Taylor Morrison Home during the fourth quarter worth about $2,367,000.
-State of New Jersey Common Pension Fund D grew its stake in Taylor Morrison Home by 8.8% during the first quarter.
-State of New Jersey Common Pension Fund D now owns 91,234 shares of the construction company’s stock worth $2,483,000 after buying an additional 7,394 shares in the last quarter.
-Wetherby Asset Management Inc. acquired a new stake in Taylor Morrison Home during the fourth quarter worth about $213,000.
-Larson Financial Group LLC acquired a new stake in Taylor Morrison Home during the fourth quarter worth about $26,000.
-Finally, Artemis Investment Management LLP acquired a new stake in Taylor Morrison Home during the fourth quarter worth about $11,867,000.
+State of New Jersey Common Pension Fund D boosted its stake in shares of Taylor Morrison Home by 8.8% in the 1st quarter.
+State of New Jersey Common Pension Fund D now owns 91,234 shares of the construction company’s stock valued at $2,483,000 after purchasing an additional 7,394 shares in the last quarter.
+Wetherby Asset Management Inc. acquired a new stake in shares of Taylor Morrison Home in the 4th quarter valued at approximately $213,000.
+Larson Financial Group LLC acquired a new stake in shares of Taylor Morrison Home in the 4th quarter valued at approximately $26,000.
+Finally, Artemis Investment Management LLP acquired a new stake in shares of Taylor Morrison Home in the 4th quarter valued at approximately $11,867,000.
 94.05% of the stock is currently owned by institutional investors and hedge funds.

 Taylor Morrison Home Stock Down 3.9 %